ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 * Help people get connected
 * Explain how will this be different from an in-person event
 * Technology overview and check-in on accessibility
-* Setting norms and agreeing on virtual etiquette
+* Code of conduct and setting norms of positive learning environments

 ### 11:00 AM to 12:30 PM PDT: ICESat-2 Mission: Satellite, Sensor, and Data